Background: The human Monoamine Transporters (hMATs), primarily including hSERT,

-hNET and hDAT are important targets for the treatment of depression and other behavioral
+hNET and hDAT, are important targets for the treatment of depression and other behavioral disorders

-mechanism of hMATs inhibitors with the central or allosteric binding sites, for the benefit of future hMATs inhibitor
+hMATs inhibitors with the central or allosteric binding sites, for the benefit of future hMATs inhibitor

-Methods: PubMed and Web of Science database were searched for protein-ligand interaction, novel
+Methods: PubMed and Web of Science databases were searched for protein-ligand interaction, novel

 Results: Literature data indicate that since the first crystal structure determinations of the homologous